maarten1C96/Safari-Selection-to-Fragment-Identifier-URL/README.md

 ### Installation

-On MacOS, move the `Fragment Identifier.workflow` file to `~/Library/Services` to enable the "Fragment Identifier" service in Safari.
+On MacOS, move the `Fragment Identifier.workflow` file to `~/Library/Services` for enabling the "Fragment Identifier" service in Safari.

 ### Usage